| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 A list of risk indices.

-Calculate mean, variance and difference.
-The result is produced in form of maps plotted with predefined settings.
+Calculate the mean habitat connectivity across a set of selected parameters, variance in habitat connectivity, and the difference in ranks between mean habitat connectivity and habitat availability.
+The result is produced in form of maps plotted with predefined graphics settings.

 Currently, the settings for plot cannot be customized.